epicserve/django-base-site/README.md

     $ heroku addons:create mailgun
     $ heroku addons:create rediscloud
     $ heroku config

-Get the password, host and port from the `REDISCLOUD_URL` and update the `REDIS_URL` below for when you set all the needed environment settings.

     $ heroku config:set READ_DOT_ENV_FILE=off \
     WSGI_APPLICATION=config.heroku_wsgi.application \
     SECRET_KEY='random string of 50 chars' \